 While the above-mentioned ones are the most common types of infection, there are other types of vaginal infections and they include:

 - Genital herpes

 Tips to Deal with Vaginal Infections:

 If you are suffering from any of the vaginal infections, you must understand that all the vaginal infections can be treated.
-But, the first step in dealing with a vaginal infection is maintaining a good hygiene.
+But, the first step in dealing with a vaginal infection is maintaining good hygiene.
 You can use water or ice to help alleviate the symptoms.
 You are recommended to avoid strong and scented soaps and unwanted topical products to use in your vagina.
 Keep your genital area always clean and dry.
 To help relieve soreness and itching, you can try applying cool compresses, taking a sitz bath, or flushing the area with lukewarm water.

 If these measures do not alleviate your symptoms, you may have to take some drugs like Gynotab.
 This is a broad spectrum vaginal tablet that is designed to relieve multiple vaginal problems.
-With the ingredients like Tinidazole, Clotrimazole, and Lactic Acid Bacillus, Gynotab can treat various microbial infections when at the same time being able to promote the growth of natural vaginal flora.
+With ingredients like Tinidazole, Clotrimazole, and Lactic Acid Bacillus, Gynotab can treat various microbial infections when at the same time being able to promote the growth of natural vaginal flora.

 You can use Gynotab to treat indications like:

 - Vulvo-vaginal infections